LPCIC/coq-elpi/apps/tc/README.md

 All of these commands are meant to dynamically change the resolution of type classes goal in `.v` files.

 ## Commands

-Some elpi commands are listed here:
+A small recap of the available elpi commands:

 <details>
   <summary>